I originally shared this post on my old blog inSeptember 2013.

-The first week of school is another difficult transition, and this particular first week included a series of extra stressors that would be upsetting even for non-autistic people.
-I was already in a precarious position: just recovered from autistic burnout and still dealing with post-viral symptoms.
-It’s no surprise, then, that I dipped right back into the burnout zone again.
+The first week of school is another difficult transition, and this particular first week included a series of extra stressors that would be upsetting for most people.
+(The most notable event was witnessing an escalation in violence towards my youngest brother, whom I dearly love and had already spent years trying to protect.)
+I was in a precarious position: just recovering from autistic burnout and still dealing with post-viral symptoms.
+It’s no surprise, then, that I dipped right back into the burnout zone.
 The hip pain steadily spread across my body that week until I hurt everywhere, all the time, in so many different ways.
 I became exhausted and confused, and my sensory sensitivities, especially to the cold, increased.

 It took only a couple of months for my doctor to diagnose me as having fibromyalgia, a chronic pain and fatigue disorder with uncertain origins and no cure.
-I laughed when I was diagnosed because I was so relieved to have an answer, but I also cried from terror and heartbreak.
+I laugh-cried when I was diagnosed because I was so relieved to have an answer, but also heartbroken and terrified.
 For the first time, I had no choice but to confront my own limitations.
-I could not be normal, and I never would be.
+I could not be “normal,” and I never would be.
 My grief over lost possibilities was made more difficult because I didn’t know how to let myself grieve.
 I had spent my entire life having my powerful emotions and my sensory sensitivities invalidated by other people, and I had become an expert at invalidating them myself.
 I was used to pushing through and doing whatever it took to meet expectations.
-I mirrored people’s physical and emotional energy constantly because humans usually find that likeable, which made even me confused about what I felt sometimes.
-(The hyperempathy didn’t help.)
+I mirrored people’s physical and emotional energy constantly because humans find that likeable, which made even me confused about what I felt sometimes.

 Episode IV: Chronic Illness Crisis